These things are HUGE! or This thing is the SIZE OF A BOAT!

 Then Came The Sea-Doo Spark

-In 2014 Sea-Doo took the world by surprise and introduced the Sea-Doo Spark.
+In 2014, Sea-Doo took the world by surprised and introduced the Sea-Doo Spark.
 Sea-Doo went back to what made them successful, small and lightweight watercraft that were affordable.

 For years every manufacturer was in a race to make them bigger and more expensive because that was what the market wanted.
 Then the recession hit and the market changed.
 Sea-Doo saw this and came in full force with the Spark.

 To give you an idea, The Spark started at $4,999 and the year before that the cheapest model was closer to $8k, so it was a big deal.
 Before the Spark, Sea-Doo was not known as being the cheapest jet ski around, if anything the opposite was true.